6 Different Types of Sugar Gliders

 However, it’s essential to remember that these animals don’t make good pets for everyone because they need plenty of space to climb around and fly from tree branch to tree branch; some people might not want that kind of responsibility.

-Another reason why this type of sugar glider is so popular because they are very social with humans and other animals.
+Another reason why this type of sugar glider is so popular is because they are very social with humans and other animals.

 In addition, many people choose this type of sugar glider because there is no chance that their tail will get caught on something while hanging upside down from the cage bars, unlike other sugar gliders.